 Learning Work Interim: Application Process

 October 1 is the priority deadline for Learning Work Interim proposals.
-Proposals will be accepted between October 2 and October 14, but those students are not guaranteed a spot in the interim.
-No proposals submitted after October 14 will be considered.
+Proposals will be accepted after Oct.
+1, but those students are not guaranteed a spot in the Interim.
 The applications will be reviewed by both the Interim coordinator and the Learning Work faculty advisors.
 If your proposal is deemed to meet all of the expected requirements it will be accepted, but there is no guarantee that all submitted proposals will be accepted.

 Students also must secure a letter of support from the workplace at which they will be pursuing the internship.
 There are two separate deadlines for this letter of support: